November 2, 2021, General Election

 - If a person is no longer incarcerated and no longer under probation or parole, they can apply for restoration of rights through the Secretary of the Commonwealth.
 For more information contact the Secretary of the Commonwealth's Restoration Department at (804) 692-0104.

-- You must have your rights restored before you register to vote.
+- You must have your rights restored before you can register to vote.

 - Under ordinary circumstances restoration of rights can take 30-45 days.
 Due to COVID-19, the process may take longer than normal.